appsody/website/content/docs/stacks/build-and-test.md

     ```
     ./ci/build.sh . incubator/nodejs-express
     ```
     **Note:** If a stack is not specified, all stacks in all repositories will be built.

-1. Add the generated appsody repository to the repository list:
-    ```
-    appsody repo add <local-repo-name> file://$PWD/ci/assets/<local-stack-repo>
-    ```

-    The value of `<local-stack-repo>` can be `incubator-index-local.yaml` or `experimental-index-local.yaml` or `stable-index-local.yaml`.
-For example:
-    ```
-    appsody repo add my-repo-incubator file://$PWD/ci/assets/incubator-index-local.yaml
-    ```
+2. A generated repository based on the stacks built will be added to the repository list.
+Run ```appsody repo list``` to see this repository named `<repo>-index-local`

-1. Check the built stack has been added in that repository by running `appsody list my-repo-incubator`.
+3. Check the built stack has been added in that repository by running `appsody list <repo>-index-local`.
 Here is an example of the output you should get:
     ```
     REPO            	    ID            	VERSION  	TEMPLATES        	DESCRIPTION
-    my-repo-incubator	nodejs-express	0.2.5    	*simple, skaffold	Express web framework for Node.js
+    incubator-index-local	nodejs-express	0.2.5    	*simple, skaffold	Express web framework for Node.js
     ```

-1. Set an environment variable to use locally created images:
+4. Set an environment variable to use locally created images:
     ```
     export APPSODY_PULL_POLICY=IFNOTPRESENT
     ```

 You can now use the generated local repository to create new projects:
 ```
-appsody init my-repo-incubator/nodejs-express
+appsody init incubator-index-local/nodejs-express
 ```

 Local appsody operations will also be performed against already pulled or rebuilt stack images.